 The musicians are principal beneficiaries of First Music.
 They become partners in the exploration of these new works, growing musically as they rehearse them and giving them life onstage.
 Audiences, too, learn to appreciate what emerging generations of composers seek to express in their creations.

-To qualify for the First Music Commission applicants must be under the age of 30 on January 6, 2014 and be able to provide the following materials:
+To qualify for the 2015/2016 Season, First Music Commission applicants must be under the age of 30 on December 19, 2014 and be able to provide the following materials:

 i) A five-minute audio excerpt of an original composition